Bytown: Overview

-The town took its name from John By who, as a colonel in the British Royal Engineers, was instrumental in the construction of the canal.
+The town took its name from John By who, as a lieutenant colonel in the British Royal Engineers, was instrumental in the construction of the canal.
 The name "Bytown" came about, somewhat as a "jocular reference" during a small dinner party of some officers, and it appears on official correspondence dated 1828.

 Joseph Bouchette in the summer of 1828 wrote:

 Colonel By laid out the streets of Bytown, a pattern that mostly exists today.
 Wellington Street, Rideau Street, Sussex and Sparks Street were some of the earliest streets in use.
 Sappers Bridge actually connected Sparks Street to Rideau Street at that time.
 Nicholas Sparks owned Bytown's land west of the canal, except for the lands north of Wellington, which were considered "Ordnance" lands.
 The area east of Bank Street to the canal was acquired by the military and not used for houses for around two decades, after which it was returned to him.